Last Updated on: 2nd October 2023, 10:06 am

 Hermit crabs won’t survive overly hot or cold conditions in the summer or winter.
 Additionally, humidity is necessary for them to breathe through their gills and avoid respiratory distress and suffocation.

-Hermit crabs may not be safe outside, especially in an open enclosure.
-Birds are natural predators of hermit crabs in the wild.
-Also, stray or feral cats, foxes, and raccoons will hunt and kill hermit crabs.
+Hermit crabs are vulnerable to predators if kept outdoors, particularly in an open enclosure.
+Predators like birds, stray or feral cats, foxes, and raccoons hunt and eat hermit crabs.

 Advantages of Taking Hermit Crabs Outdoors

-Only take a hermit crab outside if it’s already active.
-Never dig up a hermit crab managing PPS by hiding under the substrate, as this disturbance will cause further stress.
+Only take a hermit crab tank outside if the occupants are already active.
+Never dig up a hermit crab with PPS hiding under the substrate because this disturbance will exacerbate their stress.

-This spirit of adventure still needs to be tempered.
-Provide barriers that prevent your hermit crab from escaping, as they can be hard to monitor and find if they get away.
+This spirit of adventure must be tempered.
+Provide barriers that prevent hermit crabs from escaping because they can be hard to monitor and find if they get away.

-Hermit crabs can only get limited exercise in captivity, especially when sharing a tank with conspecifics.
-You can provide the opportunity to climb, but space limitations will eventually tell.
+Hermit crabs can only get limited exercise in captivity, especially when sharing a tank.
+You can provide the opportunity to climb, but there are limitations regarding what you can offer.